gaois/documental/docs/software/localizer/index.en.md

 Numerous approaches can be taken when localising a website's homepage.
 Some websites will evaluate a user's preferred language and redirect them to a new URL, such as moving from `example.com` to `example.com/es`.
 This can be problematic, however, due to the nature of HTTP redirects and how they interact with the browser:

 - Some websites (for example, [mozilla.org](https://www.mozilla.org/)) examine the browser's language preferences and implement a 301 (permanent) redirect.
 This is fine if you are reasonably certain that most users will access the application in one language only.
-However, many browsers indefinitely cache 301 redirects, meaning that even if the user later updates their browser settings—or they access the computer in a public location such as a school or a library— the browser will always take them to the first localised version of the site that was opened in that browser.
+However, many browsers indefinitely cache 301 redirects, meaning that even if the user later updates their browser settings — or they access the computer in a public location such as a school or a library — the browser will always take them to the first localised version of the site that was opened in that browser.
 - Many other websites implement 302 redirects, likely for the reasons described above.
 However, it is unclear whether some major web crawlers pay attention to pages with 302 redirects and this may not be ideal for SEO.

-That is why the default approach using the Gaois.Localizer library is not to redirect the user (i.e. the user stays on `example.com`) though the culture information will still be localised according to the criteria outlined [above](#getting-the-request-culture).
+That is why the default approach using the Gaois.Localizer library is not to redirect the user (i.e. the user stays on `example.com`), though the culture information will still be localised according to the criteria outlined [above](#getting-the-request-culture).
 We feel this gives optimal results both in terms of SEO and user experience.

 ## Language tag choice

 The library is agnostic as to which type of [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) you use in your URL to signify the target culture.
-The examples in this documentation use region subtags such as `ga-IE`, `en-GB`, `pt-BR`, etc. Many applications prefer ISO two-letter language codes like `ga`, `en`, `fr`.
+The examples in this documentation use region subtags such as `ga-IE`, `en-GB`, `pt-BR`, etc. Many applications prefer ISO two-letter language codes such as `ga`, `en`, `fr`.
 You can specify either type of tag in the supported cultures variable of your `RequestLocalizationOptions` in **Startup.cs**.

-If you do opt for two-letter language codes it can often be helpful to store a set of region or extended language subtags that map to your language codes—for example, when supplying locale data in [Open Graph](http://ogp.me/) meta tags.
+If you do opt for two-letter language codes it can often be helpful to store a set of region or extended language subtags that map to your language codes — for example, when supplying locale data in [Open Graph](http://ogp.me/) meta tags.
 Gaois.Localizer facilitates this by allowing you to configure the route culture options in the *Configure* method of **Startup.cs**:

 ```csharp
 services.AddLocalizer(options =>